nervosnetwork/mercury/README.md

 ## About Mercury

-Mercury is a tool that handles applications development on [CKB](https://github.com/nervosnetwork/ckb).
+Mercury is a tool that handles application development on [CKB](https://github.com/nervosnetwork/ckb).
-Analogously, CKB in [Nervos](https://www.nervos.org/) ecosystem is the Linux kernel and Mercury is Ubuntu.
+In the [Nervos](https://www.nervos.org/) ecosystem, analogically speaking, while CKB is the Linux kernel, Mercury is Ubuntu.
 Mercury is the service layer providing interfaces for CKB.
 The support for CKB core interfaces and other practical functionalities of Mercury can significantly reduce the workload for developers.
-For developing wallets applications, Mercury has the interface to get balance of an address and the interface to assemble transactions for transferring CKBytes, sUDT or xUDT.
+For developing wallet applications, Mercury offers the interfaces to get balance of an address and to assemble transactions for transferring CKBytes, sUDT or xUDT.
-For exchanges scenarios, Mercury provides the functions like aggregating digital assets and fetching blocks.
+For exchanges, Mercury provides functions such as aggregating digital assets and fetching blocks.

 Mercury is the bridge between CKB and applications.
-It provides useful RPC services for DApps that are built upon [Lumos](https://github.com/nervosnetwork/lumos) and applications such as wallets and exchanges that are built upon ckb-sdk ([java](https://github.com/nervosnetwork/ckb-sdk-java) /[go](https://github.com/nervosnetwork/ckb-sdk-go)).
+It provides useful RPC services for DApps that are built upon [Lumos](https://github.com/nervosnetwork/lumos) and applications that are built upon ckb-sdk ([java](https://github.com/nervosnetwork/ckb-sdk-java) /[go](https://github.com/nervosnetwork/ckb-sdk-go)), such as wallets and exchanges.
-Mercury, on the other side, fetches data from CKB, processes the data and implements efficient functions based on the core interfaces of CKB.
+Furthermore, Mercury fetches data from CKB, processes the data, and implements efficient functions based on the core interfaces of CKB.

 <img src="https://user-images.githubusercontent.com/32355308/141873786-5ac316b8-c2cc-461b-b8f6-025d025037ba.png" width="450" height="380" alt="Mercury 架构"/>

-So far, Mercury has implemented a series of practical interfaces for wallets and exchanges applications.
+So far, Mercury has implemented a series of practical interfaces for wallet and exchange applications.
-More new features will be developed consistently.
+And more features are in development.

 ## Usage